jmwohl/Openframe-JSClientDocs/source/index.html.md

 api_key | Your Geocodio API key

 <aside>
-**Note:** Even if the fields are supplied separately, Geocodio might in rare circumstances try to parse e.g. the street as part of the city if more relevant results can be found.
+<strong>Note:</strong> Even if the fields are supplied separately, Geocodio might in rare circumstances try to parse e.g. the street as part of the city if more relevant results can be found.
 </aside>

 ## Batch geocoding